pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-vm/index.md

 ## Summary

 Although it's relatively simple to create virtual machines using the Azure Portal or the Azure CLI, provisioning and maintaining them manually can be complex and error-prone.
-If we use code to build, deploy, and manage vms and applications, we can automate the process making updates and maintenance repeatable processes and reduce errors.
-We can tear down existing vms and replace them with updated and provisioned versions using infrastructure as code.
+If we use code to build, deploy, and manage VMs and applications, we can automate the process making updates and maintenance repeatable processes and reduce errors.
+We can tear down existing VMs and replace them with updated and provisioned versions using infrastructure as code.
 This is a lot of information if you're starting your Azure cloud journey, so try something fun and deploy [Minecraft on Azure]({{< relref "/blog/deploying-minecraft-on-azure">}})!

 ![Minecraft](./image9.png)